btbear/DEC/cmd/ethkey/README.md

 ## Passphrases

-For every command that uses a keyfile, you will be prompted to provide the passphrase for decrypting the keyfile.
+For every command that uses a keyfile, you will be prompted to provide the passphrase for DEWHrypting the keyfile.
 To avoid this message, it is possible to pass the passphrase by using the `--passphrase` flag pointing to a file that contains the passphrase.